devderrickshema/USER-MANAGEMENT-SYSTEM/README.md

-# USER MANAGEMENT SYSTEM
+# USER-MANAGEMENT-SYSTEM

 A simple, responsive web application built with HTML5, CSS, PHP, and MySQL that allows users to sign up, log in, and manage their personal profiles.

 ## Features

-- User registration and authentication
+- User registration with validation
 - Secure login system
 - Profile management
 - Responsive design for all devices